How Sweden is moving Kiruna, the arctic 'millipede town'

 The old town does not have a proper center, and very few areas for gathering or hosting events.
 It also has a problem retaining its female residents, many of whom move elsewhere for work.
 It is hoped that New Kiruna's design will solve all these problems.

+Yet officials have realized the importance of retaining the familiar, too.
 A "Kiruna Portal" has allowed people to identify items they would like to see moved to the new town, ranging from a clock tower to a particular street name.

 The inside of a church in Kiruna.
 Credit: JONATHAN NACKSTRAND/AFP/GETTY IMAGES/FILE